What You Need to Know

 EMERGENCY HEALTHCARE SERVICES

-In 2016 amidst violent conflict, SAMS-supported facilities provided over 900,000 intensive care services to critically sick and severely injured civilians.
+In one year amidst violent conflict, SAMS-supported facilities provided over 900,000 intensive care services to critically sick and severely injured civilians.

 SAMS supports 60 facilities across Syria that provides primary healthcare for local populations.
 In 2016, SAMS also participated in 7 vaccination campaigns for childhood diseases.